Different Types of Fuses – Constriction, Working & Uses

-The fuse is an electronic device, which is used to protect circuits from over current, overload and make sure the protection of the circuit.
+A fuse is an electric / electronic or mechanical device, which is used to protect circuits from over current, overload and make sure the protection of the circuit.
 There are many types of fuses available in the market, but function of all these fuses is same.

 Fuse consists of a low resistance metallic wire enclosed in a non combustible material.
 Whenever a short circuit, over current or mismatched load connection occurs, then the thin wire inside the fuse melts because of the heat generated by the heavy current flowing through it.
 Therefore, it disconnects the power supply from the connected system.
 In normal operation of the circuit, fuse wire is just a very low resistance component and does not affect the normal operation of the system connected to the power supply.